VarunDT/tswd-portfolio/visualizing-government-debt.md

 </script>

-## Part three: create your own visualization
+## Part Three: create your own visualization

 To create a box and whisker plot in Tableau based on your previous sheet:
 1. **Duplicate Sheet**: Right-click on "Sheet 1" in the sheet tabs at the bottom and select "Duplicate" to create a copy of the original sheet.